nikolajordanova/exercise_07/README.md

     * `k = n - l + 1`, where `n` is length of DNA sequences and `l` is motif length

 * Output:
-    * the next leaf after a skip of the subtree
+    * the next leaf after a skip of a subtree
     * current level of vertex

 ```